Why in the world did I decide to go Great White Shark diving?? sigh.. read ahead.

 35 minutes later, everyone is getting fitted for their wet suit and I am chilling in my white one piece mesh bathing suit looking like a Nigerian goddess.
 Not surprisingly, the guide tries to get me to participate by giving me standard reasons: I’m already here, I already paid for it, don’t be a baby and so forth; too bad he doesn’t realize I’m the youngest of 5 with a Nigerian Catholic mother — I am immune to guilt trips or petty insults.

 Another guide comes over and tells me, “Just do it”, I reiterate, “No, thank you.
 I’m fine where I am besides I can’t even swim”!
 This man literally laughs in my face and says “You think learning how to swim would save you from a shark?!” and walks away.
 I don’t know what mental juju had just happened but a light bulb turned on and I thought “Damn, he’s right!
-Swimming isn’t going to help my ass if Jaws decided to attack so why the hell not”.
+Swimming isn’t going to help if Jaws decided to attack so why the hell not”.
 So brave right?!

 I put on the wet suit, everything’s fine; I put on the googles, everything’s fine; I put on a 12 LB LEAD WEIGHT on my body, everything is NOT fine.
 Cue the barrage of thoughts: “You are not adventurous, you can’t even go paddle boarding on a lake!”
 “You don’t even have a driver’s license!
 YOU CAN’T SWIM!”
 “How can I get out of this… how can I GET OUT?!”
 To make matters worse, due to me being a drama queen, I had made a dramatic scene about “conquering my fears” and everyone on the boat was cheering me on.